ArkinSolomon/sakura-docs/docs/commands.md

 ### ISDIR

-**Requires READ permissions**

-Check if a file exists and is a directory.
+Check if `dir` exists and is a directory (as opposed to a file).
 Allows its value to be stored as a variable with a true boolean value if it exists and is a directory, or false if it doesn't.
+Requires READ permissions on `dir`.

+`ISDIR [dir]`

 ```ska
 %isDir = ISDIR /some/directory